KohaAloha/are-we-flying/docs/index.md

 With that out of the way: how do we implement the actual autopilot?

-## How does an autopilot work?
+## So how does an autopilot actually work?

 At its core, an autopilot is a system that lets a plane fly "in a straight line".
-However, there are two different flavours of "straight line" we need to think about, because we're not driving on a road, we're flying through the air:
+However, there are two different flavours of "straight line" we need to think about, because we're not driving on a road, or gliding across water, we're flying through the air:

 1. we can fly in a straight line without tipping left or right, and
 1. we can fly in a straight line without pitching up or down.

 The first of these is achieved using, in autopilot parlance, **level mode**, and the second using **vertical hold**.
-You can see where the names come from: the first keeps the plane level, (roughly!) pointing in the same compass direction, while the second keeps the plane at (again roughly!) the same vertical position in the sky.
+You can see where the names come from: the first keeps the plane's wings level, (roughly!) keeping us pointing in the same compass direction, while the second keeps the plane at (again, roughly!) some fixed altitude.

-More fully featured autopilots extend these two modes by adding **altitude hold**, which effectively runs vertical hold "at (roughly!) a specific altitude", with additional logic to get us from one altitude to another if we need to change that, as well as by adding **heading mode**, which effectively runs level mode "for (again, roughly!) a specifc compass direction", again with additional logic to get us from one direction to another if we need to change that.
+More fully featured autopilots extend these two modes by adding **altitude hold**, which effectively runs vertical hold "at (roughly!) a _specific_ altitude", with additional logic to get us from one altitude to another if we need to change that, as well as by adding **heading mode**, which effectively runs level mode "for (again, roughly!) a _specific_ compass direction", again with additional logic to get us from one direction to another if we need to change that.

-We start by observing that we _could_ try to take all our aeroplane's flight data, then run a bunch of maths on the numbers we get in order to predict when we need to perform which operations in order to make sure that our plane does the right thing, but this will be a losing proposition: the weather, air density changes, random updrafts, terrain-induced wind, etc. is all going to interfere with any predictions we'd make (explaining all the "roughlies" in the previous paragraph).
+We start by observing that we _could_ try to take all our aeroplane's flight data, then run a bunch of maths on the numbers we get in order to predict when we need to perform which operations in order to make sure that our plane does the right thing, but this will be a losing proposition: the weather, air density changes, random updrafts, terrain-induced wind, etc. is all going to interfere with any predictions we'd make.
+Thus explaining all the "roughlies" you saw peppered throughout the previous paragraph.

 Instead, we're going to implement our autopilot as a _reactionary_ system: it looks at what the current flight data is, and then puts in small corrections that'll push us away from the wrong direction, and we repeat that process over and over and over, every time looking at the new flight data, and then saying which new corrections to make.
-The trick to getting an autopilot working based on this approach is that if we can do this in a way that makes the corrections smaller and smaller every time we run, we will "converge" on the desired flight path, barely having to correct anything after a while.
+The trick to getting an autopilot working based on this approach is that if we can do this in a way that makes the corrections smaller and smaller every time we run, we will converge on the desired flight path, barely having to correct anything after a while.
 The plane will just be flying the way we want it to.

-Of course, a real autopilot does this monitoring continuously.
-However, we're going to have contend with only being able to run a few times per second, and so as not to overload MSFS, we're only going to run twice a second.
-Our autopilot's going to be pretty coarse! ...and yet, we'll be able to make it work.
+Of course, a real autopilot does this kind of monitoring and correcting on a continuous basis.
+Something we don't really have the luxury of doing by using Python: in order not to overload both Python and MSFS, we can really only run our code few times per second, so let's pick something that we as humans can understand: we're going to run our code twice per second.
+That means our autopilot's going to be pretty coarse! ...and yet, we'll be able to make it work, because

 ### The backbone of our Autopilot code: constrain-mapping